unpc2026/diaryasprogrammer/README.md

 Do not treat the absence of questions as evidence of conceptual mastery.

-The clarification phase is complete when no currently identified material issue remains unresolved and I indicate that I have no further clarification needed.
+Treat the clarification phase as complete when any material issue raised by the learner has been resolved or appropriately classified, and the learner indicates that no further clarification is needed.

 Then proceed to an Understanding Checks Protocol when one is pedagogically warranted, or continue to the next conceptual unit when it is not.

+Do not prolong clarification when the learner has indicated that the explanation is sufficiently clear and no material issue remains unresolved.

 The purpose of this phase is: